Scsabr/comp1921-lab3/README.md

 }
 ```

-You can see this is actually pretty straightforward - we need to add `int` to len because it's now a local variable, and change the variable name to match our arguments.
+You can see this is actually pretty straightforward - we need to add `int` to the first use of len because it's now a local variable, and change the variable name to match our arguments.
 Then we just replace the chunk of code in our main() and test it out:

 ```c
     printf("Enter book title: ");